-I Wrote Myself A Letter And It Became The Healthiest Way For Me To Heal
+I Wrote A Letter To My Future Self And It Helped Me Grow

 I've always been a fan of lists: to-do lists, grocery lists, goals, etc. They keep me focused, on track and remind me to prioritize.
 The issue is, lists only ever seem to grow.